saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/virtual-devices.md

 * [C#](https://github.com/saucelabs-training/demo-csharp)

 ::note
-For Android tests, if your emulator session fails to start, make sure the app you are targeting is an `\*.apk`, not an `\*.aab`, as the latter is not supported in emulator tests.
+For Android tests, if your emulator session fails to start, make sure the app you are targeting is an `\*.apk`, not an `\*.aab`, as the latter is not yet supported in emulator tests.
 :::

 ## Additional Resources